Tour Your Future

 FAQs

 What will I do on a tour?
-Typical tours include a guided tour of the host site’s facility, a Q&A session with women+ professionals, and a hands-on activity related to the work done at the host site.
+Typical tours include a guided tour of the host site’s facility, a Q&A session with STEM professionals, and a hands-on activity related to the work done at the host site.

 How much does a tour cost?
 All tours are $13 per student.
 A limited number of need-based scholarships for individuals and groups are available.
 To request a scholarship for an individual, please complete this application .
 To request a scholarship for a school group, please fill out this application